Automatically 'Verifying' Discrete-Time Complex Systems through Learning, Abstraction and Refinement: Evaluation

-The experiments were conducted on an OS X machine with 2.6GHz quad-core Intel Core i7 processor and 8 GB RAM.
-The results are summarized in Table~\ref{tb:exp}, where $TO$ means timeout after 2 hours and -- means no results (i.e., the tool reports that analysis is unsuccessful before timeout).
+The results are summarized in Table~\ref{tb:exp}, where - means no results after the preset timeout 2 hours.
 We show the results of applying AA and GA on the basic abstraction which is defined by whether a state satisfies the target property or not in column `AA Basic' and `GA Basic' respectively.
-We can observe that in all cases the verification results on the learned models are 1 due to too coarse abstraction and inappropriate state merging.
+We can observe that in all cases the verification results on the learned models are 1 due to overly coarse abstraction and inappropriate state merging.
 Column `AA' shows the results of the AALERGIA algorithm and column `GA' shows the results of the GA-based approach.
 Column `LAR' shows our results.
 We leave the explanation of column `AA-LAR' later.
 Note that for $crowds$ and $nand$ protocol, we have to do manual abstraction first for AA and GA, i.e., heuristically select a smallest number of variables which gives us reasonable results, otherwise neither AA nor GA can learn a model within the time limit.
-This means that LAR is competing with AA and GA combining some naive abstraction.
-We remark that this is exactly the advantage of LAR which automatically identifies a level of abstraction which verifies the property.
+This means that LAR is competing with AA and GA combining some manual abstraction.
+We remark that this is precisely the advantage of LAR which automatically identifies a level of abstraction which verifies the property.

 It can be observed that LAR successfully verified all systems, whereas both AA and GA failed on about half the systems.
 In most cases especially for the benchmark systems, LAR only takes few iterations to identify a model which allows us to prove the property.
-This is particularly useful in verifying systems with a large number of (or infinite) states (many or real logged variables).
+This is particularly useful in verifying systems with a large number of (or infinite) states.
 For instance, for the $egl$ model, while AA (or GA) fails to learn or verify any of the 4 cases, LAR successfully verifies all of them in about 5 seconds and the learned models have 4 states only.
 The latter two $crowds$ cases show similar results.
 This is especially the case for the SWaT system.
-Because the variables in this system are all real numbers, without abstraction, every logged state is different from others and as a result, there is no generalization (i.e., no state merging in AA and GA) and no models could be learned.
+Because the variables in this system are all float numbers, without abstraction, every logged state is different from others and as a result, there is no generalization (i.e., no state merging in AA and GA) and no models could be learned.
 On the other hand, LAR is able to learn reasonably small models by automatic abstraction refinement.